kishansairam9/ShardedKVStore/README.md

     - 4m5.963s

-> Here the difference in time taken for benchmark is only few seconds.
+Here the difference in time taken for benchmark is only few seconds.
 These differences are over very small no of machines 1,3,5.

-In practice when we scale to hundreds or thousands of machines times compound to a significantly improvement on throughput using distributed version
+In practice over much higher scales we can expect more difference in performance.
+That being said there are critical improvements that can be made to increase performance mentioned in section on [Improvements](#improvements).

 For results related to varying shard and replica counts refer tests section of no distributed branch [here](https://github.com/kishansairam9/ShardedKVStore/blob/no-distributed/README.md#tests--analysis)